richardthorp/rodeo/README.md

 * The recipe cards consist of an image, a recipe title, an average rating displayed by a star rating out of five, and a 'Favourite Recipe?' heart icon.
 * By clicking on the recipe card's image or recipe name, the user is taken to the page containing the actual recipe.
 * The font size for the recipe name is reduced with a JavaScript function if the title contains 28 or more characters, to keep all the content of the recipe cards within a similar size of each other across a row.
-* The 'Average Rating' for each recipe is displayed using up to 5 stars, and is rounded to the nearest 1/2 star.
+* The 'Average Rating' for each recipe is displayed using up to 5 stars and is rounded to the nearest 1/2 star.

 ![A 2.5 star rating](static/images/readme-images/rating-stars.jpg 'A 2.5 star rating')